 All Apple Silicon Macs have integrated graphics processors, which means that the graphics processor is built into the same physical package as the regular processor and is therefore not removable or replaceable.
 Historically, integrated graphics processors offered fairly lackluster performance and were not recommended for serious video use.
 The Apple Silicon integrated graphics system, on the other hand, uses a novel design which is profoundly more powerful than Intel’s integrated graphics processors.
-Additionally, the M1 Pro, M1 Max, M1 Ultra, and M2 processors include dedicated circuitry for video decoding, making them the best possible choice for video performance.
+Additionally, Apple Silicon processors include dedicated circuitry for video decoding, making them the best possible choice for video performance.

 Apple Silicon-based Macs do not support eGPUs.

 All Macs have a ⅛” (3.5 mm) stereo output jack, and if all you need is one- or two-channel output, this can be fine.
 This connection is unbalanced, so it is recommended that the length of the cable that you plug into this jack be no longer than six feet or 1.8 meters (metres) in order to minimize noise.